jupyter/nbgrader/CONTRIBUTING.md

     apt-get install node
     apt-get install npm

-If you need to add a new library, or update the version of a library, you will need to have `npm` installed.
 Modify the [bower.json](bower.json) file in the root of the repository and then run:

     invoke js